MichaelBreitung/mibreit-homepage-template/doc/usage-guide.md

 - **Build** - Refers to the process of compiling the source files of your homepage - contained in _src_ folder.
 - **HTML** - HTML is the standard markup language of the web.
 Static homepages use it to structure their content.
 - **PHP** - If the static content that HTML provides is not sufficient to present content, PHP can be used to dynamically create the markup that is sent to the users browser on the server.
 The Homepage Template uses PHP, for example, to create the galleries.
 WordPress is also based on PHP.
+- **SEO** - It stand for Search Engine Optimization.
+If you want your homepage to rank on google, you should take it seriously.
+Here is a good [free guide on how to apply SEO](https://www.fuelyourphotos.com/seo-for-photographers/) to your homepage.
 - **SERP** - Search Engine Page Rank or rankings of your pages on Google.
 - **URL** - The full address of a page of your homepage as a visitor would find it in the address bar of his / her browser.
 - **Web Server** - Your web hosting provider will have several servers running in the cloud / internet.
 You will host your website on such a server so it can be accessed by other people browsing the internet.
 For this, your provider will supply you with login and upload information.